-Hey guess what Windows 8 users: when you’re using Microsoft’s newest operating system you don’t need to install virus protection...
+Guess what Windows 8 & Windows 8.1 users: when you’re using Microsoft’s newest operating system you don’t need to install virus protection...
 Oh god, we sound like those Mac elitists, don’t we?
 Well, we aren’t saying this due to an over-confidence in virus coders lack of interest in a comparatively small market share.
-We’re saying this because Windows 8 has a baked in antivirus that is sufficient to protect it against most malware threats.
-The Windows Defender you see in Windows 8 isn’t the basic malware scanner you saw in Windows 7.
+We’re saying this because Windows 8 & Windows 8.1 have a baked in antivirus that is sufficient to protect it against most malware threats.
+The Windows Defender you see in Windows 8 & Windows 8.1 isn’t the basic malware scanner you saw in Windows 7.
 It is a full featured virus scanner with real-time protection.
 Read on and we’ll show you how to use it.

 How to Launch Windows Defender